syncfusion-content/wpf-docs/wpf/GridControl/Comment-Tip.md

 ![Change the comment indicator position in WPF GridControl](Commenttip_images/show-commenttip-indicatorposition.png)

-N> Similarly, You can also change the remaining position(TopRight, BottomLeft and BottomRight) of comment indicator.
+N> Similarly, You can also change the comment indicator as the following position(TopRightComment, BottomLeftComment and BottomRightComment).

 ## Set CommentTip using QueryCellInfo